 Ford Explorer Carbon Monoxide Cases

-Bisnar Chase is representing officer Brian McDowell, Zachary LaHood and a who have had similar experiences with the dangerous carbon monoxide poisoning in their cases against Ford and other affiliated entities.
+Bisnar Chase is representing officers Brian McDowell, Zachary LaHood, and several other police officers who have had similar experiences with the dangerous carbon monoxide poisoning in their cases against Ford and other affiliated entities.

-Bisnar Chase is .
-Mothers, fathers, children and loved ones have been injured due to the contamination and poisoning of carbon monoxide fumes inside these Ford Explorer family cars.
+Bisnar Chase is also representing dozens of civilians in Ford Explorer carbon monoxide poisoning claims across the county.
+Mothers, fathers, children, and loved ones have been injured due to the contamination and poisoning of carbon monoxide fumes inside these Ford Explorer family cars.

-The skilled and dedicated Ford Explorer Carbon Monoxide Auto Defect Lawyers at Bisnar Chase are here to help those who have already been a victim to this deadly auto defect.
+The skilled and dedicated Ford Explorer carbon monoxide auto defect lawyers at Bisnar Chase are here to help those who have already been affected by this deadly auto defect.

-You, your family and loved ones deserve the safety, peace of mind and satisfaction in knowing your vehicle is not trying to silently kill you.
-If an auto defect or recall becomes apparent, the auto maker or manufacturer should take safety over profit, and step up to fix and make sure you are back on the road safe and sound.
+You, your family, and your loved ones deserve the safety, peace of mind, and satisfaction in knowing your vehicle is not trying to silently kill you.
+If an auto defect or recall becomes apparent, the automaker or manufacturer should take safety over profit, and step up to fix and make sure you are back on the road safe and sound.

 Have more questions?
-Read through our Frequently Asked Questions about the Ford Explorer Carbon Monoxide Auto Defect, and Call our skilled attorneys who are at 800-561-4887.
+Read through our Frequently Asked Questions about the Ford Explorer carbon monoxide auto defect, and call our skilled attorneys who are currently representing these cases at 800-561-4887.

-Are Ford Escapes Endangering Lives with Carbon Monoxide Poisoning Too?
+Are Ford Escapes Endangering Lives with Carbon Monoxide Poisoning Dangers Too?

 There have been many reports and complaints about heavy odors of exhaust and gas fumes when accelerating and when in slow traffic in other Ford models, including the Ford Escape.